 For 11 years Elizabeth Eubanks has taught integrated middle school science.
 She presently teaches at St. Mark Catholic School in Boynton Beach, Fla.
 In 2006 she was the first private school teacher to win the Dwyer Award for Excellence in Teaching.
 This past summer Eubanks spent more than a month in the Arctic Circle in Barrow, Alaska, where she studied global gases with a PolarTREC team funded by the National Science Foundation.
 Eubanks holds a bachelor’s in zoology from Auburn University and a master’s in education from PBA.
 She and her husband, Rob, live in Lake Worth, Fla.

 For more than two years, Angela M. Price was special advisorto then-Vice President Dick Cheney.
 The Palm Beach Atlantic University graduate, who also holds a law degree, advised Vice President Cheney and his senior staff on domestic and international policy matters ranging from education and veteran’s affairs to housing and financial services.
 She earned a bachelor’s degree in business management from PBA in 1993 and was part of the first graduating class of PBA’s Frederick M. Supper Honors Program.
 She earned a master’s degree in public administration from the University of Central Florida in 1997.
 She served as policy advisor to then-Florida House Speaker Tom Feeney from November 2000 to July 2001.
 Also in 2001, she earned a law degree from Florida State University.
 She later worked for the Atlanta law firm of King & Spalding.
 In 2003, she joined the Georgia Department of Education as assistant general counsel.
 The following year, she began working for the U.S. Department of Education as the deputy secretary’s regional representative.
-From there, she joined the Office of the Vice President, where she served from October 2006 through January of 2009.
+From there, she joined the Office of the Vice President, where she served from October 2006 through January

 2005: Michele Rigby Assad ‘95 and Joseph Assad ‘94